sbcs-informatics/sbcs-informatics.github.io/1_11_singularity_pilot.md

 ITS Research have installed [Singularity](https://singularity.lbl.gov) for us to test in SBCS.
 Singularity is a containerisation platform which enables full control of the environment in which a program runs, without having to rely on libraries and software installed on the Apocrita filesystem.

-#IF YOU WANT TO TRY SINGULARITY DURING THE PILOT PHASE PLEASE [CONTACT ADRIAN](3_0_contact.md)
+#IF YOU WANT TO TRY SINGULARITY DURING THE PILOT PHASE, PLEASE [CONTACT ADRIAN](3_0_contact.md)

-### Containers
+## Containers
 There are many flavours of containers and each has benefits and downsides.
 Docker is the most ubiquitous and the platform with the most features.
 However, there are some serious security flaws which prevents us from using Docker on the HPC.
 Singularity does however support a very simple import of Docker containers from the repository [Docker Hub](https://hub.docker.com).

-### Quick-start import a Docker container from [Docker Hub](https://hub.docker.com)
+## Quick-start import a Docker container from [Docker Hub](https://hub.docker.com)
 If you have ever found a docker container you might want to use on Apocrita, the following will explain how to make it run on the cluster through Singularity.
 You do not need a Docker Hub user account but you do need to know the Docker Hub user and container names.

 The only thing you need is access to a machine with Singularity installed where you have administrator permissions.
 This can be a Virtual Machine (VM) with Linux and Singularity installed in it or your local Linux machine if you have one.
+Here are instructions on how to get singularity running on a [Mac](http://singularity.lbl.gov/install-mac) and on [Linux](http://singularity.lbl.gov/install-linux).
 If you are unsure about what this means or how to create a VM like that, [please get in contact](3_0_contact.md).

 #### 1. Create a definition file
 Create a new text file and enter the following.
 Exchange the name of the Docker container from Docker Hub in the second line after `From: ` to your preferred container.
 Leave everything else as it is.
-The Docker Hub user in this example is bioconductor and the container name is release_sequencing.
+The Docker Hub user in this example is bioconductor and the container name is release\_sequencing.
 The identifier for this container is thus `bioconductor/release_sequencing`.

 `my_definition_file.def`:
 ```bash